 For a consistent harvest of the greens, practice successive planting in spring by sowing every week during the cool, rainy season.
 This will allow you to harvest the leaves from a constant source of plants.

 Kohlrabi greens are used much like any other vegetable green.
 The smallest leaves are tender enough to put in salads or on sandwiches, but the majority of the leaves will be thick and tough without cooking.
 There are many recipes for cooking kohlrabi leaves.

 Most greens are traditionally cooked down in a stock or flavorful broth.
-You can do a vegetarian version or add smoked ham hock, bacon or other rich amendment.
+You can do a vegetarian version or add smoked ham hock, bacon, or other rich amendment.
 Cut out thick ribs and wash the leaves well.
 Chop them and add to a simmering liquid.

 Turn heat to medium low and let the greens wilt.
-The less time the leaves cook, the more nutrient will still be contained in the vegetable.
+The less time the leaves cook, the more nutrients will still be contained in the vegetable.
 You may also add the leaves to a vegetable gratin or stew.